-After wandering around the visitor center to catch our breath and debate if it was worth waiting to see if the weather improved, we decided to just go the rest of the way to the cliffs.
+After wandering around the visitor center to catch our breath and debate if it was worth waiting to see if the weather improved, we decided to just go the rest of the way to the cliffs as we had other places to visit on our Ireland road trip.
 So, we carefully pulled ourselves up the stone steps with the handrails to the overlooks, laughing together and with everyone around us.

 Fog.
 Sometimes fog with dark shapes beyond it.
 Then more fog would roll in.
 I was praying for just one glimpse of these epic cliffs during our entire walk.
 Then it happened.
 A gust of wind blew the fog away long enough for everyone to cheer, snap a billion photos, take selfies, help each other get group shots, and admire this elusive view – just before it dissapeared again.